Space Bunnies Must Die!: Development

+Though Space Bunnies Must Die! has been often compared to Tomb Raider, the developers have maintained that they started work on Space Bunnies before the 1996 E3, which, though not the first time information on Tomb Raider was made publicly available, was the first time that the press took serious interest in the game.
+Space Bunnies Must Die! was built with a set of tools called Digi, which were designed in-house by developer Pulse Entertainment (renamed Jinx by the end of development).

+The game's environments were mapped with a radiosity renderer and then lit to mimic prerendered light sources.

 Reception

 Criticized for its bland gameplay, confusing levels, and game-breaking glitches, Space Bunnies Must Die! received mixed reviews according to the review aggregation website GameRankings.
 Next Generation, however, said of the game, "If you overlook the ridiculous plot and don't mind fighting your way through the bugs and smirking bunnies, you might actually enjoy yourself."

 Panasonic Interactive Media, parent of Ripcord Games, invested heavily in Space Bunnies Must Die!'s advertising and development.
 However, it became a commercial failure: the NPD Group reported sales of 2,458 copies for 1998.
 The game was one of several missteps by Panasonic Interactive Media that led to its closure in March 1999, with Ripcord Games sold to an anonymous outside group.